Descendants of Christian IX of Denmark: Children of Thyra and Ernest Augustus

 Finding a suitable husband for Princess Thyra of Denmark was an undertaking for her mother, Queen Louise, who had one potential suitor in mind for Thyra: Prince Ernest Augustus, Duke of Cumberland.
 Eventually, Thyra married him, which gave her the desired opportunity to have children.

 Together, Thyra and Ernest Augustus had six children.
 Living in Gmunden, Austria, Thyra enjoyed a quiet life which allowed her to spend time with her children.
 However, two of her sons died at a young age.
-Prince George died in a car accident on the way to the funeral of his uncle King Frederick VIII of Denmark, and Prince Christian died of appendicitis.
+Prince George William died in a car accident on the way to the funeral of his uncle King Frederick VIII of Denmark, and Prince Christian died of appendicitis.